Major Sports Facilities and Other Legislation Amendment Bill 2025

 • Governor in Council can now appoint a deputy chairperson to the board

-• Directors must have relevant qualifications or 3+ years experience in specified fields
+• Directors must have relevant qualifications or at least 3 years experience in areas like asset management, construction, sports administration, or law

-• Clear disqualification criteria: indictable offence convictions, insolvency, or corporate management bans
+• Clear disqualification criteria introduced: indictable offence convictions, insolvency, or corporate management bans

-• Removes previous provision allowing termination 'for any reason or none'
+• Previous provision allowing termination 'for any reason or none' is removed

-Minor updates to definitions and regulatory flexibility for multi-day events.
+Updates definitions and improves regulatory flexibility for multi-day events.

-• Drones now explicitly included under 'aircraft' for advertising restrictions
+• Drones explicitly included under 'aircraft' for unauthorised advertising restrictions at major sports facilities

-• Major Events Act clarified for events spanning multiple days and areas
+• Major Events Act provisions clarified for events spanning multiple days and areas